INVESTMENT STAPLES

 Cost discipline and operational scale

-Upgrading raw outputs into tradable, specification-grade products
+Upgrading raw outputs into specification-grade products

 3) Infrastructure & Enabling Assets